Skip to main content

 tip

 The timeline is most useful with datasets that have a date or timestamp field — for example, construction phases, historical events, or sensor readings.
-Enable temporal filtering on the layer first, then use the timeline to step through time.
+Enable temporal filtering on the layer first, then use the playhead to step through time.

 note